leaflabs/libmaple/docs/source/timers.rst

 to it (or somehow causing your program to re-enable serial over USB using :ref:`SerialUSB.begin() <lang-serialusb-begin>`).

-The SysTick peripheral another way to perform periodic or delayed events.
+The :ref:`SysTick <systick>` peripheral another way to perform periodic or delayed events.
 Its separate timer does not conflict with any other peripherals, but the associated 1 kHz interrupt can jitter the general purpose timer interrupts.
-The SysTick peripheral can be disabled by calling :ref:`systick_disable() <libmaple-systick_disable>`, and re-enabled using :ref:`systick_resume() <libmaple-systick_resume>`.
+The SysTick peripheral can be disabled by calling :ref:`systick_disable()
+<libmaple-systick_disable>`, and re-enabled using
-However, be aware that calling ``systick_disable()`` will stop the values coming from :ref:`lang-micros` and :ref:`lang-millis` from increasing.
+:ref:`systick_resume() <libmaple-systick_resume>`.
+However, be aware
+that calling ``systick_disable()`` will stop the values coming from :ref:`lang-micros` and :ref:`lang-millis` from increasing.